soffes/blog/published/2009-11-10-i-released-an-iphone-push-notification-gem/i-released-an-iphone-push-notification-gem.markdown

+---
-# I Released an iPhone Push Notification Gem
+title: I Released an iPhone Push Notification Gem
+categories: development ruby ios
+---

 I forked a Rails plugin for sending push notifications with Rails awhile back for a client project.
 I've had a few people fork and add cool little fixes.